Your ultimate guide to retail media and retail media networks (RMNs)

 • Social media ads — displayed on a user’s social media feed.

-New entrants are also emerging in the retail media landscape.
-For example, PayPal has launched PayPal Ads, an advertising platform enabling marketers to leverage data from billions of transactions across its services, including Venmo and Honey.
+At the same time, new entrants are emerging in the retail media landscape.
+For example, PayPal has launched PayPal Ads, an advertising platform enabling marketers and third-party brands to leverage data from billions of transactions across its services, including Venmo and Honey.

 These developments underscore the expanding role of RMNs in the digital advertising ecosystem, offering brands and advertisers new avenues to reach consumers effectively.